Surgical vs Non-Surgical Rhinoplasty Explained

 Below is more information about surgical vs non-surgical rhinoplasty.
 Once you know the differences, you can talk to your plastic surgeon about which could be right for you.

 For example, some patients want to make their noses smaller, but others may wish to correct asymmetrical nostrils.
 Also, some patients have a surgical nose job to repair a deviated septum or breathing issues.
-Surgical rhinoplasty is usually done on an outpatient basis, so you don’t need to stay in a hospital overnight.
+Rhinoplasty is usually done on an outpatient basis, so you don’t need to stay in a hospital overnight.

 After the doctor administers anesthesia, the surgeon will make one or two incisions to reshape nasal cartilage and the outer surfaces of the nose.
 Some surgeons may perform cartilage grafts to alter the definition and size of the patient’s nose.

-Most surgical rhinoplasty patients, like those who have a facelift, go back to work after about 10 days.
+Most traditional rhinoplasty patients, like those who have a facelift, go back to work after about 10 days.
 Most of the swelling and bruising can be reduced by applying ice and keeping the face elevated.

-Surgical Rhinoplasty Risks
+Rhinoplasty Risks

 Any surgery has risks, from rhinoplasty to liposuction to a tummy tuck.
 So it’s vital to consider them and talk to your plastic surgeon about any concerns.
 Some of the possible risks of this surgery are:

-- General or IV anesthesia risks
+• General or IV anesthesia risks

-- Numbness in the nose
+• Numbness in the nose

-- Infection
+• Infection

-- Trouble breathing
+• Trouble breathing

-- Nasal septum perforation
+• Nasal septum perforation

-- Revision rhinoplasty
+• Revision rhinoplasty

-- Swelling and skin discoloration
+• Swelling and skin discoloration

-- Scarring or trouble with wounds healing
+• Scarring or trouble with wounds healing

-Why Choose Surgical Rhinoplasty?
+Why Choose Rhinoplasty?

 Surgical rhinoplasty may be the best solution for many patients because it is the only way to have a fix that lasts for many years.
 This procedure can be customized in many ways so you can get a nose shape that makes you happy.

-Although modern surgical rhinoplasty rarely has serious complications, remember that it’s a surgery and has risks.
+Although modern rhinoplasty rarely has serious complications, remember that it’s a surgery and has risks.
 Last, the results are permanent unless you have a nose job revision.

 Liquid Rhinoplasty Overview